Tips for Buying the Best Collagen - What you Need to Know

-We are proud to be the first Australian Company to have introduced Collagen to the Australian market, now there are many companies doing so and it is important to know the differences.
-Here are some tips and information to ensure you not only purchase the best Collagen but the correct form of Collagen for your needs.
+Nutraviva is proud to have been the first Australian company to introduce collagen to the Australian market.
+Here are some tips and information to ensure you not only purchase the best collagen but the correct form of collagen for your needs.

-Your body will stop producing Collagen as you reach your mid 20’s and thereafter, you begin to break down the collagen stores throughout the body at a rate of 1-2 % per year.
+Our bodies stop producing collagen as when we reach our mid 20’s and thereafter, begin to break down the collagen stores throughout the body at a rate of 1-2 % per year.
 This leads to the physical signs of aging that we all experience.
-Your skin starts to sag and wrinkles appear, joints ache and the tissue throughout the body becomes weaker and you become more susceptible to hurting yourself.
-It also takes longer to heal and recover from these injuries
+The skin starts to sag and wrinkles appear, joints ache and the tissue throughout the body becomes weaker and we can become more susceptible to hurting our self.
+It can also take longer to heal and recover from these injuries

-When you buy collagen powder in Australia, make sure you look for an unblended variety, also check to see where the product has originated from.
+When you are looking to buy collagen powder in Australia make sure you look for an unblended variety, also check to see where the product has originated from.
 If the labelling does not specify a country of origin then you can be pretty sure that they have blended the collagen with cheaper products from less reputable countries.
-Having a product that is predominantly grass-fed and finished is also a key indicator when looking for a quality Collagen product, as it indicates that the source material is free from many of the chemicals such as pesticides, herbicides, growth hormones and antibiotics that go into fed lot raised animals.
+Having a product that is predominantly grass-fed and finished is also a key indicator when looking for a quality bovine source collagen product, as it indicates that the source material is free from many of the chemicals such as pesticides, herbicides, growth hormones and antibiotics that go into fed lot raised animals.

 Here are some key tips to keep in mind when purchasing a collagen product:

 Taking between 10 to 20g of collagen a day is ideal, so check the serving size and the amount of collagen contained in the serving.
 If you’re taking a 10g serve then the collagen content should constitute at least 90% of this weight.
 The rest of the weight is possibly moisture found with the powder.
 Tablets and capsules will struggle to provide you with a sufficient dose of collagen and will be inherently more expensive per dosage.